microsoft/Excel-Labs/README.md

 ## `LABS.GENERATIVEAI` function

-`LABS.GENERATIVEAI` is a custom function that enables you to send prompts to a generative AI model and return the responses directly to the Excel grid.
+With the announcement of [Microsoft 365 Copilot](https://blogs.microsoft.com/blog/2023/03/16/introducing-microsoft-365-copilot-your-copilot-for-work/), we see great potential in the power of generative AI. `LABS.GENERATIVEAI` is a custom function that enables you to send prompts to a generative AI model and return the responses to the Excel grid.

+Using this function, you can test the benefits of generative AI directly in Excel. `LABS.GENERATIVEAI` is not part of Microsoft 365 Copilot but rather a place for you to play and experiment with generative AI today within the Garage framework.

-You can send the model simple or complex prompts, such as requests to:
+`LABS.GENERATIVEAI` allows you to send simple or complex prompts to a generative AI model, such as requests to:

 - Analyze public information.
 - Process data and define the format.